clubajax/on/README.md

 The primary feature is it returns a handle, from which you can pause, resume, and remove the event handler.
-Handles are much easier to manipulate than using `removeEventListener` or jQuery's `off`, which sometimes necessitates recreating sometimes complex or recursive function signatures.
+Handles are much easier to manipulate than using `removeEventListener` or jQuery's `off`, which sometimes necessitates recreating sometimes complex, bound, or recursive function signatures.

 `on()` makes handling events easy, and supports directly several important techniques, like automatic binding of the same event handler to several events, event delegation, event filtering, and even creating synthetic